 When Cincinnatian Rick Bell designed The Union Terminal Watch, he made great efforts to ensure the hands were the correct color, look, and shape of the hands of the CUT clock.
 He made a great effort to ensure to include the white circle second-hand cap.

 The Union Terminal holds special meaning to all Cincinnatians, especially with Mark Stegman, one of the co-owners of Cincinnati Watch Co.
-His Grandfather, Joe Haworth, and his Great Grandfather "Timer", worked at the Union Terminal essentially from it's opening till 1955.
+His Grandfather, Joe Haworth, and his Great Grandfather "Timer", worked at the Union Terminal from close to it's opening till 1955.

 Joe Haworth said that the best seat in the house for Cincinnati Reds Opening Day at Crosley Field was from "Sitting on top of the Union Terminal clock".